mikeshulman/narya/README.md

 id ((x:A) → B) f g
 (x₀ : A) (x₁ : A) (x₂ : id A x₀ x₁) → id B (f x₀) (g x₁)
 ```
 However, in most cases we can pretend that these two types are literally the same, because the typechecker allows lambda-abstractions matching the structure of the second to also typecheck at the first, and likewise elements of the first can be applied to arguments as if they were functions belonging to the second.

-There is no unifier yet, so such an application must include both endpoints `x₀` and `x₁` explicitly as well as the identity `x₂`.
+There is no unifier yet, so such an abstraction or application must include both endpoints `x₀` and `x₁` explicitly as well as the identity `x₂`.
+However, there is a shorthand syntax for such higher-dimensional abstractions: instead of `x₀ x₁ x₂ ↦ M` you can write `x ⤇ M`.
+This binds `x` as a "family" or "cube" of variables which are accessed with a field-like notation: `x .0` and `x .1`, and `x .2`, or in higher dimensions `x .00` through `x .22` and so on.
+(The dimension is inferred from the type at which the abstraction is checked.)
+Note that this is a *purely syntactic* abbreviation: there is no object "`x`" that has "fields" `x .0` and so on, rather there are really *three different variables* that just happen to have the names `x .0` and `x .1` and `x .2`.

 There is no primitive `ap`; instead it is accessed by applying `refl` to a function.
 That is, if `f : (x:A) → B`, then `refl f x₀ x₁ x₂` relates `f x₀` to `f x₁` in `B`.
 Likewise, identity types can be obtained by applying `refl` to a type: `Id M X Y` is just a convenient abbreviation of `refl M X Y`.